risk-first/website/introduction/Cadence.md

  - [Some Risk Theory](Risk-Theory) was an aside, looking at some terminology and the useful concept of a Risk Register.

- - Then, generalizing the lessons of the Development Process article, we examined the idea that [Meeting Reality](Meeting-Reality) frequently helps flush out [Hidden Risks](Glossary#hidden-risk) and improve your [Internal Model](Glossary#Internal-Model).

- - Finally, above, we looked at [Cadence](Cadence), and how feedback loops allow you Navigate the Risk Landscape more effectively, by showing you more quickly when you're going wrong.
+ - Finally, above, we looked at [Cadence](Cadence), and how feedback loops allow you Navigate the [Risk Landscape](Glossary#risk-landscape) more effectively, by showing you more quickly when you're going wrong.

 What this has been building towards is supplying us with a vocabulary with which to communicate to our team-mates about which Risks are important to us, which actions we believe are the right ones, and which tools we should use.

-Let's have a [look at an example](A-Conversation) of how this might work:
+Let's have a [look at an example](A-Conversation) of how this might work.